Hardship Exception Applications Now Accepted

 Program Year 2016 MU attestations accepted Feb.
 13

-(February 10, 2017) The application for the Kentucky Medicaid EHR Incentive program will be unavailable at 8:00 am on Monday, February 13th so we can release the 2016 MU changes.
-The Kentucky Medicaid EHR Incentive Program will accept attestations for Program Year 2016 Meaningful Use beginning Monday, February 13 at 1:00 pm.
-User manuals for EPs and EHs for Program Year 2016 are located on the EHR website under the Manuals section.
-The deadline to submit an attestation for Program Year 2016 is 11:59 pm, March 31, 2017.
-Any attestation that is in process after that time will be closed out and not eligible for participation.
+(Feb.
+10, 2017) The application for the Kentucky Medicaid EHR Incentive program will be unavailable at 8:00 am on Monday, Feb.
+13 so we can release the 2016 MU changes.
+The Kentucky Medicaid EHR Incentive Program will accept attestations for Program Year 2016 Meaningful Use beginning Monday, Feb.
+13 at 1 p.m.
+User manuals for EPs and EHs for program year 2016 are located on the EHR website under the Manuals section.
+The deadline to submit an attestation for Program Year 2016 is 11:59 p.m., March 31, 2017.
+Any attestation in process after that time will be closed out and not eligible for participation.
 In the event of any questions or concerns, you may contact the EHR team by emailing or calling (502) 564-0105 extension 2463.

 Review 2016 Reporting Requirements